-Please call ahead to ensure that the services you need are available during your visit.
+Please call ahead to ensure the services you need are available for your visit.

-Online and remote learners may take their exams at the library.
-To arrange for a proctor, contact the Adult and Information Services Department at 815-895-2500 ext.
-126 or email firstname.lastname@example.org.
-Exam times are available Monday-Friday-All requests for proctoring services must be received by the Library at least one week in advance.
-Please contact the library to confirm your appointment before the date of the exam and ensure all materials have been received.
+The library offers free proctoring services Monday-Friday so online and distance learners may take their exams.
+To arrange for a proctor, contact the Adult Reference Desk at 815-895-2500 ext.
+126 or email email@example.com.
+All requests for proctoring services must be received by the Library at least one week in advance.
+Please contact the library to confirm your appointment before the date of the exam and to ensure all materials have been received.

-When you need your documents notarized, library staff are available to help free of charge.
-Don’t forget to bring your unsigned items and an i.d. with you.
-To ensure that one of our notary staff is available, you may want to call 815-895-2500 ext.
+The library offers free notary services to community members.
+To use this service, please bring your unsigned items and i.d. with you.
+To ensure that one of our notary staff is available, please call 815-895-2500 ext.
 126 before your stop in.

-If you live in Illinois and need to register or update your information we can help.
-Bring two proofs of identification to any of the service desks.
-You must be a U.S. Citizen and 18 years of age or older to register.
+If you live in Illinois and need to register or update your voter registration we can help.
+Simply bring two proofs of identification to any of the service desks and we can help you with the process.
+NOTE: You must be a U.S. Citizen and 18 years of age or older to register.

 Copies and Scanning